You can listen to the audio version of this article.

 Dental anxiety ranges from mild uneasiness to panic attacks.
 Those who are dental phobic are petrified over the mere thought of the dentist and won’t visit a dental practice at all, even if they are suffering from tooth pain.

 According to Bupa, 1 in 3 adults in the UK has moderate dental anxiety and as many as 1 in 10 adults have extreme dental anxiety.
-So, what exactly is dental phobia, what causes it and what can be done to overcome it?
+So, what exactly is a dental phobia, what causes it, and what can be done to overcome it?

 What is dental phobia?

-When a person refuses to go to the dentist at all from sheer fear they are said to be suffering from dental phobia (also known as odontophobia).
-Dental phobia is generally triggered from a previous traumatic experience, but can also be provoked by the sound of a drill or the thought of needles.
-Even the smell of the dental surgery can send someone into an extreme state of panic.
+When a person refuses to go to the dentist at all from sheer fear they are likely to be suffering from a dental phobia (also known as odontophobia).
+Dental phobia is generally triggered by a previous traumatic experience, but can also be provoked by the sound of a drill or the thought of needles.
+Even the smell of dental surgery can send someone into an extreme state of panic.